nohevog1/classes-2/class-04/README.md

 * demo: https://umbcvis.github.io/classes/class-04/
 * code: http://github.com/umbcvis/classes/tree/master/class-04/index.html

-The code for this demo started the "US States" demo.
+The code for this demo started the "US States" demo from class 3.

-Five snippets of code were extracted from the "Oklahoma earthquakes" demo, and added to plot the earthquakes on top of the US States.
-They have "NEW" comments in the code.
+Five snippets of code were extracted from the "Oklahoma earthquakes" demo from class 2.
+They plot the earthquakes on top of the US States.
+These snippets have "NEW" comments in the code.

 ### US States (from class 3)